Michael2MacDonald/teensy4_core_extmem_improvments/README.md

 Added more EXTRAM options and compatible devices

 ### NOTE: THIS HAS NOT BEEN TESTED.
 It might not work as advertized.
 It might not work at all.
 IDK.
 I am planning on testing it but it might be a while.
+If anyone tests it or something then please tell me so I know the results!

 - Added support for AS3008204, AS3004204, AS3001204 MRAM chips
 - Built to be scalable easy to add more compatible chips